 After several turns under the hand dryer, we admitted the rain wasn’t going to stop any time soon, and that home was equally far in either direction.
 So we stuffed our jerseys with newspaper and re-mounted en route to this god-forsaken crying valley.

-Despite the rain, the numb hands and the kamikaze dog, the huge pillars of rock either side and the scenes down to the valley were formidable and magnificent in equal measure.
+Despite the rain, our numb hands and the kamikaze dog which tried to take us out, the huge pillars of rock either side and the scenes down to the valley were formidable and magnificent in equal measure.

 With the start of the climb about a mile away, the sun came out.
 Ish.